Volunteer Management: The Complete Guide for Nonprofits (2026)

 - Event management: Stay on top of upcoming events and ongoing programs so that you can mobilize your volunteers accordingly.
 Assign volunteers to appropriate event roles, oversee scheduling, and manage volunteers when they are on the job.
 This step is critical, as it has a major impact on the quality of the volunteering experience.

 - Regular recognition: Everyone wants to feel valued, and your volunteers are no exception.
 Show them gratitude at every turn; a simple “thank you” can go a long way.
-However, you should also other recognition options, like thank-you notes, social media shout-outs, awards, and volunteer appreciation events.
+However, you should also consider other recognition options, like thank-you notes, social media shout-outs, awards, and volunteer appreciation events.

-- Upskilling: Volunteering involves a lot of skills that are relevant to professional development and personal interests, such as communication, and leadership, and specific competencies like language and software proficiencies.
+- Upskilling: Volunteering involves a lot of skills that are relevant to professional development and personal interests, such as communication and leadership, and specific competencies like language and software proficiencies.
 Help volunteers upskill by assigning them to relevant tasks and offering professional development workshops.

 - Avenues for growth: Create a roadmap for how volunteers can scale their involvement with your organization.
 Identify project coordination and leadership roles that volunteers can fulfill, and be specific about the requirements to achieve these positions.
 Advancement gives volunteers a goal to strive toward and increases their chances of remaining with your organization.